scipopt/gcg/doc/resources/devs/detection/detection.md

 detectors that GCG offers.
 For each, we will present what exact structure it finds (or what classes, respectively), how it does that and for what instances this might be suited.

+@subpage structure-types "List of different structures GCG can find"\n
 @subpage classifiers "Classifiers: Overview Page"\n
 @subpage detectors "Detectors: Overview Page"\n